 Her entertainment career ended in 1975 after she broke her leg in a fall during a stage show in Australia apparently after overindulging in alcohol.
 She made a brief appearance in the film 'Just a Gigolo' with David Bowie in 1979 and thereafter secluded herself in her Paris apartment.
 She finished her memoirs during this time.
 They are in in 3 volumes entitled: "Marlene Dietrich's ABC" in 1961, "My Life Story" in 1979 and "Marlene" in 1987.

-For the last 12 years of her life she was bed-ridden and she avoided being seen in public.
+For the last 12 years of her life she was an invalid and she avoided being seen in public.
 She kept in personal contact only with family and employees although she constantly wrote to friends and spoke with them on the telephone.

 Marlene Dietrich died in Paris on May 6, 1992, of kidney failure.
 She was 90.
 After a service at La Madeleine in Paris before thousands of mourners, her body was flown to Berlin where she was buried in Friedenau Cemetery, close to the house where she was born.